-What is a Limited Edition Print?
+What is a Limited-Edition Print?

 A limited edition print is simply a print of a particular size (dimensions) which the artist or photographer has decided to only offer a certain amount of and that’s it.
 Let’s give an example to further solidify and illustrate this concept.

 I’m a landscape photographer.
 I have a portfolio of several different landscape photos for sale.
 If I wanted to, I could choose one of my photos and say “I will only offer 100 of this photo at 16×24 inches.
-Then I won’t make anymore ever.”
+Then I won’t make any more ever.”
 Back in the days of film, this often meant destroying the negative so you literally couldn’t make any more.

 What Makes a Limited-Edition Print Special?